techlearner/cf-docs/content/frameworks/java/spring/springmvc-template-project.md

 You’ll need to give your project name as `expensereport` and top-level package as `com.springsource.html5expense`

-Click on `Finish` – and STS will create the project.
+Click on **Finish** – and STS will create the project.

-Before run the project.Select `Run As -> Maven clean`
+Before run the project,select **Run As -> Maven clean**

 ![maven_clean.png](/images/spring_tutorial/maven_clean.png)

-Once Maven clean completes, select `Run As -> Maven install`.
-It will download dependencies from pom.xml.
+Once Maven clean completes, select **Run As -> Maven install**.
+Dependencies will be downloaded from pom.xml.

 ![maven_install.png](/images/spring_tutorial/maven_install.png)

 ## Troubleshoot
 After this step if you have any errors,
-1. Check whether you are behind proxy server.
+ Check whether you are behind proxy server.
 If then change your maven `settings.xml` to point your proxy server,

 ```xml
 <settings>